Discover more from Roland’s Travels

 Please watch the video below to see my exploration of Old Sarum Castle and Cathedral on YouTube.

 I hope you have enjoyed this look at Old Sarum Castle and Cathedral.
 English Heritage manages the property, and it is advisable to book online in advance, although not necessarily essential.
+If you would like to watch my video tour on YouTube, please click here.

 Thanks for reading Roland’s Travels!
 Subscribe for free to receive new posts and support my work.